How To Get A Worm Farm Septic Tank Permit

 The factors taken into consideration by the geotechnical engineer when producing the report include the quantity of wastewater generated – for a domestic dwelling this is calculated by looking at the number of bedrooms, soil conditions, and environmental features such as dams, rivers, creeks, bores etc. and the aspect of the property.

-The A&A Worm Farm Waste Systems team can help by recommending a geotechnical engineering company in your area for you to engage.
+The team at Worm Farm Waste Systems can recommend the best geotechnical engineering company in your area.
+Give us a call today.

 What we require from you for the septic tank permit application: